 The second line, yang, shows the leader involved in the action, giving out orders side by side with the troops.
 His or her participation encourages the other group members.

 The fourth line, yin, shows the army resting at a camp in the distance.
 The wise leader treats people well and encourages team members to balance work and rest.
-There is no fault in this.

 The fifth line, yin, shows rodents destroying crops.
 Immature leaders would lose soldiers even on such an easy assignment.
 Never appoint an unfit person to any job.